ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 read -r contact < contacts.txt
 ```

-This command writes the "Alice=alice@gmail.com" string into the `contact` variable.
+This command writes the "Alice=alice@gmail.com" string to the `contact` variable.

-We can write the name and contact information into two different variables.
-Let's define the equal sign as a delimiter to do that.
-Then our `read` command looks like this:
+You can write the name and contact information to two different variables.
+You need to define the equal sign as a delimiter to do that.
+Then you will get the following `read` call:
 {line-numbers: false, format: Bash}
 ```
 IFS=$'=' read -r name contact < contacts.txt
 ```

 Now the `name` variable gets the "Alice" name.
-The e-mail address comes into the `contact` variable.
+The e-mail address comes to the `contact` variable.

 Let's try the following `while` loop for reading the entire `contacts.txt` file:
 {line-numbers: true, format: Bash}